6yuru99/MedNLLB-200/README.md

 ## Contact

-For any inquiries or feedback, please contact the project maintainer at [6yuru99@gmail.com].
+For any inquiries or feedback, please contact the project maintainer.